-Let's start from the end.
-The image below is a screenshot of a PI Vision display showing actual load (green) and forecasted load (red) for a 7 day period:
+Let's start with our goal.
+The image below is the screenshot of a PI Vision display showing actual load (green) and forecasted load (red) for a 7 day period:

 This guide will be broken down into different parts as detailed below: